-In 2023 the healthcare cost trend assumption was updated from 5.50% to 6.0% in 2023, 5.50% in 2024 through 2025 with further decreases from 5.4% in 2026 to 3.9% in 2075.
+The healthcare cost trend assumption was updated to 7.0% in 2023 with a 0.5% decrease per year until 5.5% in 2026.
+Rates gradually decrease from 5.4% in 2027 to 4.1% in 2075 and later.
 Assumptions for withdrawal and disability withdrawal were updated based on TCRS.
 Officials are now assumed to be able to retire at age 55 with 10 years of service.
 It is now assumed that wives are 2 years younger than their husbands.
 All retiree contributions are now assumed to increase at the health care cost trend rate.
 The per capita claims cost is now based on the funding factor, administration fee, and stop loss premium with the HRA premium being added separately.

 The long-term expected rate of return on OPEB plan investments was determined using a buildingblock method in which best-estimate ranges of expected future real rates of return (expected returns, net of investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage.
-Best estimates of arithmetic real rates of return for each major asset class included in the target asset allocation as of June 30, 2023 and 2022 (see the discussion of the OPEB investment policy) are summarized in the following table:
+Best estimates of arithmetic real rates of return for each major asset class included in the target asset allocation as of June 30, 2024 and 2023 (see the discussion of the OPEB investment policy) are summarized in the following table:

 Long-term

 expected real

 Asset class Investment mix rate of return

-MSQ Core Bond Index 80% fixed income; 4.50%

-20% multi-strategy

 MSQ Inflation Focused 100% fixed income 4.50%

 MSQ Model Portfolio Conservative 62% fixed income; 34% equity; 6.15%

+4% multi-strategy

-MSQ Model Portfolio Moderate 4% multi-strategy 33% fixed income; 60% equity; 7% multi-strategy 6.80%
+MSQ Model Portfolio Moderate 33% fixed income; 60% equity; 6.80%

+7% multi-strategy